Missing Content Can Lead to Bad Search Results

 Filed July 14, 2005

-A method and system for the detection of missing content in a searchable repository is provided.
+A method and system for the detection of missing content in a searchable repository are provided.
 A system includes: a missing content query identifier (401) for identifying queries to a search engine (102) for which no or little relevant content is returned; a missing content detector (110) which clusters missing content queries by topic; and an output provider for providing details of a missing content topic.

-The process for detecting missing content can involve:
+The process for detecting missing content involves:

 - Identifying queries to a search engine for which no or little relevant content is returned,